Edward Wilson Very

-Edward Wilson Very (October 26, 1847 – March 1, 1910) was an American naval officer who adopted and popularized a single-shot breech-loading snub-nosed flare gun that fired flares that bear his name (Very lights).
+Edward Wilson Very (October 26, 1847 – March 1, 1910) was a United States Navy officer who adopted and popularized a single-shot breech-loading snub-nosed flare gun that fired flares that bear his name (Very lights).
 During his naval career he captained a gunboat off the shores of Japan, held positions in engineering, naval ordnance, artillery and signal staff postings and saw diplomatic service with the U.S. Legation in Paris.

 Early life and education

 Very was born in Belfast, Maine, and, at the age of 15 1/2, was admitted to the U.S. Naval Academy from the Washington Territory.
 His was the first appointment ever issued from that territory.
 He entered the academy in February 1863.
 He was granted a leave of absence in June 1864 for active service during the Civil War.
 From June 7, 1864, until the end of July 1864, he served on the USS Agawam at Dutch Gap on the James River.
 He was then transferred to the steamer Gettysburg, where he participated in the blockade of Wilmington, North Carolina.
 He returned to the academy that October to complete his studies, graduating on June 7, 1867.